yengoteam/awesome-gha-snippets/README.md

 ### Installing Dependencies in Node.js

-In the githab workflow for projects using Node.js, always prefer install dependencies using command [`npm ci`](https://docs.npmjs.com/cli/v7/commands/npm-ci) rather than `npm install` – it speeds up execution time a lot.
+In the github workflow for projects using Node.js, always prefer install dependencies using command [`npm ci`](https://docs.npmjs.com/cli/v7/commands/npm-ci) rather than `npm install` – it speeds up execution time a lot.

 Together with dependency caching for large projects, you can achieve amazing acceleration.
-Be sure to read the documentation.
+Be sure to read the documentation about `npm ci`.

 ### Marketplace Actions

-Try not to use actions that are not versioned and require a `master`/`main` version to be installed.
+Try not to use actions that are not versioned and require a `@master` or `@main` version to be installed.
 This is at least unsafe and may cause your workflow to crash, in case of major changes.

 Many actions are not optimized and run a lot of stuff inside them (especially if they use a docker), which slows down the execution process.
 If you need to perform some trivial tasks that fit into a few commands, prefer to use your simple implementation, or at least make sure that the action won't be slower than you are allowed by the limits.